Banksy confirms new mural in north London

 Banksy usually confirms his artwork via his Instagram and website.

-Before this piece, his last confirmed work was in December, when he painted military drones on to a stop sign in Peckham, south London.
+Before this piece, his last confirmed work was in December, when he painted military drones on to a stop sign in Peckham, south-east London.

-That work removed less than an hour after it was confirmed to be genuine on the artist’s social media, with witnesses reporting it was taken down by a man with bolt cutters.
+That work was removed less than an hour after it was confirmed on the artist’s social media to be genuine, with witnesses reporting it was taken down by a man with bolt cutters.

 Two men were later arrested on suspicion of theft and criminal damage.